My Cars, Trucks, Motorcycles, Airplanes and Helicopters

 - '09 Harley Davidson FLHTCU Ultra Classic - I bought this motorcycle new in February of '09 to ride with my dad when he had bought his '09 Tri-glide.
 I sold it March of '16; it was one fine-assed ride but I just wasn't using it enough.
 The only thing that depreciates faster than one of these is a Cadillac Escalade.
 The market is just absolutely flooded with them.
 With interest considered, I paid over $27,000 for it, and sold it for $11,000.
 It was the most expensive vehicle I have ever owned at a final cost of over $1.10 per mile used.
 All things considered, it was the worst purchase I have ever made with regard to vehicles, probably with regard to eveything else except my useless second wife.

-Well folks, that is the story of the Cars, Trucks and Motorcycles I have owned in my lifetime to date.
+Well folks, that is the story of the Cars, Trucks, Motorcycles, Airplanes and Helicopters that I have owned in my lifetime to date.
 I am sure I have forgotten one or two cars or trucks, but that is the best I remember.

 Cost of ownership - In 2004 I decided to start to track and calulate the cost of owning a given vehicle since it had become obvious that almost no one actually knew those numbers.
 By knowing this, it is easy to determine whether or not buying a given vehicle is actually worth the investment.
 I found in talking to most people, no one knew how the cost of purchase figured into the cost of drving the vehicle.
 In fact a large percentage of people would spend thousands of dollars buying an expensive new car to save money on fuel never being aware that it was nearly impossible to own the car long enough to save a single dime no matter how much fuel mileage the car actually got.